Kheiden/discord-mic-bot/README.md

 # discord-mic-bot

+Enable stereo sound in a discord channel.

-Discord bot to connect to your microphone―and you can have stereo sound
+This Discord bot connects to a stereo microphone on your computer, so you can have stereo sound in your channels.

 ![Screenshot](screenshot.png)